devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet XXX: Providing a BLoC Globally in Wisgen [(Faust 2019)](https://github.com/Fasust/wisgen)*

 Lastly, we can dispatch events and subscribe to a BLoC.
 This is the favorite button in Wisgen.
-It changes shape and color based on the state emitted by the FavoriteBLoC and it dispatches events to the BLoC to add and remove favorites.
+It changes shape and color based on the State emitted by the FavoriteBLoC and it dispatches events to the BLoC to add and remove favorites.
 The *wisdom* object is the wisdom displayed on the Card Widget.

 ``` dart
 ...